dweekly/docs/pages/web/journeys.md

 #### SEO Friendly

 Google has recently announced that it will begin punishing sites that show a full page interstitial when a user comes from search.
 Because of this, you'll likely need to treat Google search traffic differently than traffic that comes from any other source.
 In this example, you'll set up an audience specific to users who come from Google.
-First, you'll add a new rule for `Came directly from a url` in the advanced section.
+First, you'll add a new rule for <notranslate>**Came directly from a url**</notranslate> in the advanced section.

 ![image](/_assets/img/pages/journeys/examples/seo_friendly_0.png)

-Next, you'll choose the `starts with` in the middle section to match a substring:
+Next, you'll choose the <notranslate>**starts with**</notranslate> in the middle section to match a substring:

 ![image](/_assets/img/pages/journeys/examples/seo_friendly_1.png)